 Bunkering was also addressed, with a wide variety of solutions dictated by the individual holes.
 In terms of size and depth, they should be avoided at all costs.
 Least noticeable is the improvement of sight lines, from the tee and to the greens, on perhaps a handful of holes.
 Of course, there was also the application of Tifway 419 hybrid Bermudagrass on the tees, fairways and roughs, and a hi-tech irrigation system installed along with drainage improvements.
 The course’s yardage increased by about 200 yards.

-The overall effect is a better and even more challenging Mauna Kea Golf Course, which clearly and convincingly remains one of the toughest 18 holes in Hawaii to conquer due to length, prevailing winds & breezes, complex bunkering and the abundance of elevated greens.
+The overall effect is an even more challenging Mauna Kea Golf Course, which clearly and convincingly remains one of the toughest 18 holes in Hawaii to conquer due to length, prevailing winds & breezes, complex bunkering and the overabundance of elevated greens.
 Bring your “A” game and be prepared to concentrate through the entire round.
-And try to take a good look at the surrounds along the way.
+And, along the way, try to take a good look at the surrounds.

 with CART & RANGE BALLS